Where most chronic headaches actually come from

 Upper cervical correction for headaches

-Dr. Rochet's approach to headache cases begins with upper cervical X-ray analysis.
-The atlas and axis are evaluated for rotational and lateral misalignment, and the correction is specific to those findings.
-This is a different approach from generalized cervical manipulation — it is a precise correction of a precisely identified structural problem.
+With headache cases, I start with upper cervical X-rays.
+I look at the atlas and axis for rotation and side-to-side shift, and the correction I give is specific to what those films show.
+This is not generalized neck cracking.
+It is a precise correction of a precisely identified problem.

-The goal is not to manage the headache.
-It is to correct the structural misalignment in the upper cervical spine that is creating the nerve interference driving it.
-When the structure is corrected, the nervous system functions without obstruction.
+The goal is not to manage your headache.
+It is to correct the subluxation in your upper neck that is creating the nerve interference behind it.
+Correct the structure and the nervous system can finally work without something in its way.

 What the X-rays show

-The images below are from an actual patient case.
-The initial X-ray shows 95.7% loss of the normal cervical lordotic curve.
-After a course of upper cervical correction, the follow-up X-ray shows significant structural improvement — 64.5% loss, measurable spinal curve restored.
+The films below are from a real patient.
+The first one shows a 95.7% loss of the normal neck curve.
+After a course of upper cervical correction, the follow-up shows real structural improvement: down to 64.5% loss, with measurable curve restored.

 Initial cervical X-ray showing 95.7% loss of cervical curve — Royal Palm Beach FL Initial — 95.7% curve loss